pprewitt/READMEGenerator/README.md

  ## Description
- This command line application will guide the user through a series of prompts to construct a README.
-README file should include a table of contents along with description, installation and usage sections.
+ This command line application will walk the user through a series of prompts that will populate and construct a README file for their own project or application.

 # Table of Contents